Skip to article frontmatterSkip to article content

 6.1 Model Formulae

-6.1.1 Data Scaling: Arithmetic Operations witin a Formula
+6.1.1 Data Scaling: Arithmetic Operations within a Formula

 bwght=β0+β1cigs+β2faminc+u\text{bwght} = \beta_0 + \beta_1 \cdot \text{cigs} + \beta_2 \cdot \text{faminc} + u